WITH PECS LIKE THAT, TONY MANDARICH ALSO HAD A TOP 10 BUST

-- The player was selected with one of the first 10 overall picks (aka The Brady Quinn Exemption).
+- The player needs to be a top 10 overall draft pick (a.k.a.
+The Brady Quinn Exemption).

-- The player needed to be a bona fide superstar coming out of college (aka the Troy Williamson Exemption).
+- The player needs to be a bona fide superstar coming out of college (a.k.a.
+The Troy Williamson Exemption).

-- The player’s on-field performance was not just bad, but rather really bad (aka The Tony Mandarich Exemption).
+- The player’s on-field performance needs to be historically bad (a.k.a.
+The Tony Mandarich Exemption).

-- The player was given a fair shot to compete on the field (aka The Rich Campbell Exemption).
+- The player needs to receive a fair chance to compete on the field (a.k.a.
+The Rich Campbell Exemption)

-In this post, I establish the third criterion by detailing the selection of Tony Mandarich by the Green Bay Packers with the 2nd pick in the 1989 draft.
+In this post, I establish the third criterion by detailing the better-than-remembered career of Tony Mandarich.

 TONY MANDARICH – TAKE TWO

-Without this exemption, Mandarich would have been a shoo-in as a Top 10 Bust because he had a lot of bonus points.
-In particular, he was drafted immediately ahead of three Hall-of-Famers: #3 pick Barry Sanders; #4 pick Derrick Thomas; and #5 pick Deion Sanders.
-In addition, his personal failure as a self-admitted steroid user and pill popper added to his professional failure.
-Regardless, the list is reserved for the “worst of the worst” and there simply were players much worse than Mandarich.
-Regardless of the exemption, Mandarich still earns an Honorable Mention given all of the pre-draft hype and post-draft disappointment surrounding his career.
+Without this exemption, Mandarich would have been a shoo-in as a Top 10 Bust.
+Of note, he had a lot of subjective bonus points.
+In particular, he went immediately ahead of three Hall-of-Famers: #3 pick Barry Sanders; #4 pick Derrick Thomas; and #5 pick Deion Sanders.
+Additionally, his personal failure as a self-admitted steroid user and pill popper contributed to his professional failure.